mermaid-js/mermaid/e2e/README.md

 Apart from beeing rendered in a browser the tests perform image snapshots of the diagrams.
 The tests is handled in the same way as regular jest snapshots tests with the difference that an image comparison is performed instead of a comparison of the generated code.

+# Platform differences

+There will be slightly different renderings of the images on different platforms.
+For instance how fonts are anti-aliased.
+This means that until this started to render usings some common clod service the snaphos rendered on windows will fail in linux etc.

+Here are a few simple rules to work around this flaw for now:

+1. With no changes assume that tests are working.
+2. Before starting to do changes update the snapshots `jest e2e --config e2e/jest.config.js -u`
+3. Dont commit the __diff_output__

 ## To run the tests
 1. Start the dev server by running ***yarn dev***
 2. Run yarn e2e to run the tests